duckyb/BatteryMod/commands.md

 - `#fixwifi` You need this if your device forgets wifi passwords after reboot.
 - `#magiskstable` XDA Thread of Magisk's stable releases.
 - `#magiskbeta` XDA Thread of Magisk's beta releases.
+- `#luckypatcher` Download link for the latest version of Lucky Patcher (from Uptown)

 ## Tips & Tricks
 - `#calibration` classic battery calibration method.